Outdoor writing activities needn’t be a huge hassle! Read for more ideas about writing outdoors to help students.

 At school, use big pieces of paper for brainstorming or review.
 Hang the paper in your classroom and take students on a gallery walk.

 In my spare time, I love to scrapbook.
 The books tell a story (narratives!), but they also require images.
 You can practice dialogue rules, verb tenses, and more with a “favorites” narrative.
 Essentially, students write about their favorite parts of themselves or their favorite hobbies, activities, or sports.
 You get to know your students, and they

-Even if students do not create most of the scrapbook outside, have students sign the scrapbooks in an outdoor setting.
+Even if students do not create most of the scrapbook outside, have students sign their narratives (like authors!) in an outdoor setting.
 You can also have students sit outside and read pieces aloud as a closing activity.

 This is a bit like writing a story in a circle, only with the telephone element tossed in.
 You can make this a writing or public speaking lesson.